 Peggy Klaus, author of The Hard Truth about Soft Skills, summed it up well when she said: “soft skills get little respect, but they will make or break your career”.

-LinkedIn recently published a list of the most in-demand soft skills, with leadership, communication, collaboration, and time management on the podium.
+LinkedIn recently published a list of the top in-demand soft skills, with management, communication, and customer service on the podium.
 Many people still think of these skills as innate qualities—you know, you’re either born with them, or you’re not.
-Fortunately, all of the most in-demand soft skills can be trained and developed.
+Fortunately, most (if not all) top soft skills can be trained and developed.

-In many ways, soft skills are actually the hardest skills to develop (see what we did there?).
+In many ways, soft skills might actually be the hardest skills to develop.

-Successful soft skills training for employees requires dedication from both employees and the organization.
-Employees must be eager to develop themselves, and the organization must be ready to provide opportunities and a supportive environment for them to do so.
+Top soft skills training for employees requires a lot of dedication from both employees and the organization.
+Employees must be eager to develop themselves, and the organization must be ready to provide the right learning opportunities and a supportive environment for their people to do so.